 Well, a woman who weighs 90 pounds, 5.4” tall and comes from academic background fought with US officials, snatched their weaponry and shot them…Seriously?
 I would strongly suggest that US officials to include more manly personnel in their team instead of men who fail to handle a woman who weighs less than an average ramp model!

-Also, every third household in Pakistan is known to own, wither legally or illegally, weaponry for security reasons.
+Also, every third household in Pakistan is known to own, whether legally or illegally, weaponry for security reasons.

 On a personal level, I find this while incident to be a piece of trash.
 Why would a mom run around the world with her children if terrorism was her concern?
 I think she was treated unjustly; Pakistani constitution slapped in its face and freedom to help the distressed a crime.